jonasbn/til/github/build_precompiled_binaries.md

 One of the reasons why I love open source, is that you can see what other people are doing, you can read, learn and adopt.

 One of the projects I am following had the following [PR](https://github.com/rakyll/gotest/pull/38/files).
-It was a proposal for building executables for multiple platforms and operating systems for you particular executable.
+It was a proposal for building executables for multiple platforms and operating systems for your particular executable.

 Since I am currently learning Go and I am building some small utilities, which happen to be executables.
 I decided to see if I could use this in my projects.